 James Bridle — Waving at the Machines

 James Bridle’s closing keynote from Web Directions South 2011 was a a terrific end to an amazing couple of days, but don’t despair if you weren’t there.
-You can watch a full length video, read a transcript with the bonus of all the links James refers to, or even listen to a podcast.
+You can watch a full length video, or even read a transcript with the bonus of all the links James refers to.

 Thank you for having me.
 So it’s not actually the robot-readable world.
 I’m calling it Waving at the Machines.
 It’s an aspect of the robot-readable world that may or may not become clear later.
 The subtitle of the talk is, “It’s 2011 and I Have No Idea What Anything Is or What It Does Anymore”, which is what my friend Tom Taylor always says when I talk to him about the sort of things I’m going to talk to you about now.
 I know I’m the only thing standing between you and beer.
 I’m sorry about that.
 I shall try and be entertaining in the meantime.
 I promise you there is nothing to be learned here, only possibly to be interested in.